shuyangsun/git_notes/git_notes.md

 **git clean -f**
 * Remove all untracked files.

-HEAD is Git's internal way of indicating the snapshot that is currently checked out.

 **git branch**
 * List all branches
 * [branchName]: Create a new branch, but does NOT check it out.
 Use "git checkout [branchName]" to checkout that branch.